Subsections of

 salloc -p vis -N1 --time=02:00:00 --account=$ACCOUNT

-This will allocate one entire vis node for 2 hours.
+This will allocate a share of one vis node for 2 hours.
+(For more options on node allocations see SLURM).
 Wait until a Slot in the vis partition is available.
 You can check if your resources are already allocated using the ‘squeue’ command.

 Establish Virtual GL connection: